Vector3 LocalPosition { get; set; }

 // Example of getting the local position of a GameObject

-Vector3 currentPosition = myObject.LocalPosition;
+Vector3 position = myObject.LocalPosition;

-// Output the current local position
+// Output the local position

 // Note: Use a logging system instead of Console.WriteLine